ARTICLE - An Architect's brief for your home building project

-Setting a realistic budget for the works is key and this can be part of early RIBA stage 1 feasibility study that explore different design options in order to achieve your brief.
+Setting a realistic budget for the works is central and this can be part of early RIBA stage 1 feasibility study that explore different design options in order to achieve your brief.
 Your architect can work with a quantity surveyor to a provide cost plan and this is important particularly when there are a number of ways of achieving the brief and throughout the process as the design progresses.

 Programme - don't rush.